isaacnmm/pestpolicy-hugo2XX/content/posts/spider-bite-vs-bed-bug-bite/index.md

 ###  b.
 Size of Bite Mark

 The size of the bite mark from a spider is usually big/wide (deep fangs can be seen when the bite is still flesh), whereas the size of the bedbug's bite is small - no visible marks at times.
-Further, the [bedbug's bite](https://health.clevelandclinic. org/need-know-[bed-bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/)/) may appear like a flat patch on the skin or tiny-pus rashes.
+Further, the [bedbug's bite](https://health.clevelandclinic.org/need-know-[bed-bugs](https://pestpolicy.com/do-spiders-eat-bed-bugs/)/)may appear like a flat patch on the skin or tiny-pus rashes.

 ###  c.
 Number of Bites

-Spider leaves one [bite](https://pestpolicy.com/flea-bites-vs-bed-bug-bites/) at a time in a given surface/location, while bedbug carries multiple bites (clusters) in a given surface/point - you will see small shallow marks or swellings on your skin.
+Spider leaves one [bite](https://pestpolicy.com/flea-bites-vs-bed-bug-bites/)at a time in a given surface/location, while bedbug carries multiple bites (clusters) in a given surface/point - you will see small shallow marks or swellings on your skin.

 ###  d.
 Signs and Symptoms